vcsizmadia/destiny-quest-cli/README.md

 # Welcome!

-I have build this CLI to better understand the structural complexities of the data behind interactive storytelling.
+I have built this simple CLI to better understand the structural complexities of the data behind interactive storytelling.

 Running this mess is rather simple.
 Just type:

-`gem install colorize`
+1. `gem install colorize`
-`gem install awesome_print`
+2. `gem install awesome_print`
-`ruby main.rb`
+3. `RUBYOPT='-W0' ruby main.rb`

 Cheers!